audiracmichelle/ds_notes/machine_learning/sprinboard_ml.md

 A random forest is an ensemble of decision trees.
 Because decision trees tend to overfit the data, it makes sense to aggregate the output of several smaller trees small to get an output label.
 The smaller trees are trained with just a subset of the data and each one considers only a reduced number of features.

 The subsets of data that train the smaller trees are generated with bootstrapping.
 The technique where we do bootstrapping to sample data to then apply a function to each sample and aggregate the output is called **bagging**.
+Bagging reduces the variance of estimations.
 Entries that fall outside a training sample that was created with bootstrap are called the out-of-bag dataset.
 We measure the out-of-bag error to obtain the best performing forest.

 * In classification the output of the forest is the class with more votes, votes being the output of the trees in the random forest.
 * In regression the output of the forest is the average of all the output values of the trees in the random forest.